MirrorMark: Generalizable Mirrored Sampling for Multi-bit LLM Watermarking: Abstract

 \section{Abstract}

 As large language models (LLMs) become integral to applications such as question answering and content creation, reliable content attribution has become increasingly important.
-Watermarking is a promising approach, but existing methods either provide only binary signals or distort the sampling distribution, degrading text quality; distortion-free approaches, in turn, often suffer from weak detectability or robustness.
-We propose MirrorMark, a multi-bit and distortion-free watermark for LLMs.
-By mirroring sampling randomness in a measure-preserving manner, MirrorMark embeds multi-bit messages without altering the token probability distribution, preserving text quality by design.
-To improve robustness, we introduce a context-based scheduler that balances token assignments across message positions while remaining resilient to insertions and deletions.
-We further provide a theoretical analysis of the equal error rate to interpret empirical performance.
-Experiments show that MirrorMark matches the text quality of non-watermarked generation while achieving substantially stronger detectability: with 54 bits embedded in 300 tokens, it improves bit accuracy by 8–12\% and correctly identifies up to 11\% more watermarked texts at 1\% false positive rate.
+Watermarking is a promising approach, but most existing methods either provide only binary signals or achieve multi-bit embedding by distorting the generation distribution.
+We propose MirrorMark, a generalizable mapping-centric approach for multi-bit LLM watermarking.
+MirrorMark separates the symbol mapping rule from the base watermarking sampler and maps each symbol to a mod-1 mirroring transformation of a detector-reproducible pseudorandom object, such as sampling values or permutation ranks.
+A binary-tokenizer analysis shows that complementary mappings yield larger matched--mismatched score gaps than independent-key or shift-based mappings.
+When composed with a distortion-free base sampler, MirrorMark preserves the token probability distribution by design and maintains text quality in practice.
+To support practical payload embedding, we introduce a Context-Anchored Balanced Scheduler (CABS), which balances token assignments across message positions while localizing edit effects.
+We further provide theoretical EER analyses for two representative sampler instantiations.
+Experiments show that MirrorMark achieves strong detectability and bit accuracy while maintaining text quality comparable to non-watermarked generation.